 Books, eBooks & Other Resources

-Our eBooks collection contains a plethora of both audio and electronic books for learning a diversity of foreign languages and international business.
-Below you will find a sampling of materials available; to identify additional materials visit our Library Catalog Advanced Search page and search for Subject: International or Subject: Foreign
+Our eBooks collection contains a wealth of both audio and electronic books for learning a diversity of foreign languages and international business.
+Below you will find a sampling of materials available.

 Learn a foreign language such as Arabic, Chinese, English, French, Italian, Japanese, Russian, or Spanish!
 Check out our foreign language eBooks here (select “Foreign Language Study” from the Subject drop-down menu).